haniae/Team2-CBA-Project/README.md

 2. **Dataset Assembly:** Historical metrics are pulled from SQLite or Postgres and preprocessed (`predictive_analytics.prepare_training_series`).
 3. **Model Selection:** The ensemble coordinator benchmarks candidates, caching scores so repeated queries stay performant.
 4. **Output Packaging:** Predictions, bull/base/bear scenarios, CAGR deltas, and sector benchmarks are serialised into the forecast context.
-5. **Conversation Delivery:** `BenchmarkOSChatbot.ask()` appends the forecast context to the conversational history before calling the LLM client.
+5. **Conversation Delivery:** `FinalyzeOSChatbot.ask()` appends the forecast context to the conversational history before calling the LLM client.

 ### Guardrails & Verification